WulfTheGod/testimonials-component-aws/README.md

 # Testimonials Component for AWS

-🚀 A production-ready React testimonials component with **AWS deployment examples**, serverless Lambda functions, and S3/CloudFront hosting capabilities.
-Perfect for showcasing customer reviews with enterprise-grade infrastructure.
+🚀 A production-ready React testimonials component with **AWS deployment examples**, serverless Lambda functions, and S3 static hosting.
+Perfect for showcasing customer reviews with beautiful animations and responsive design.

 **🌐 <a href="http://testimonials-aws-demo.wulfthegod.com/" target="_blank" rel="noopener noreferrer">Live Demo</a>** - Deployed on AWS S3